Charles & Colvard, Ltd. (NASDAQ:CTHR) & Brilliant Earth Group (NASDAQ:BRLT) Head-To-Head Analysis

-Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap consumer discretionary companies, but which is the better business?
-We will contrast the two companies based on the strength of their earnings, risk, analyst recommendations, dividends, institutional ownership, valuation and profitability.
+Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap consumer discretionary companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their risk, valuation, dividends, profitability, institutional ownership, earnings and analyst recommendations.

 |Charles & Colvard, Ltd.